doctrine/dbal/UPGRADE.md

 ## Deprecated the functionality of checking schema for the usage of reserved keywords.

+The following components have been deprecated:

+1. The `dbal:reserved-words` console command.
-The `dbal:reserved-words` console command and the `ReservedWordsCommand` and `ReservedKeywordsValidator` classes have been deprecated.
+2. The `ReservedWordsCommand` and `ReservedKeywordsValidator` classes.
+3. The `KeywordList::getName()` method.

 Use the documentation on the used database platform(s) instead.

 ## Deprecated `CreateSchemaSqlCollector` and `DropSchemaSqlCollector`.